tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 that is specific to a device --  for example, attributes of TE interfaces, or TE timers that are local to a TE node.

-The TE data models for specific instances of data plane technology exist in a separate YANG module(s) that augment the generic TE YANG data model.
+The TE data models for specific instances of data plane technology exist in separate YANG modules that augment the generic TE YANG data model.
 The TE data models for specific instances of signaling protocols`are outside the scope of this document and are defined in other documents.
 For example, the RSVP-TE YANG model augmentation of the TE model is covered in a separate document.